top of page

 Extras 2

-One point is awarded for the experience of attending a game at John J. Lee Amphitheater.
+One point is awarded for the experience of attending a game at the John J. Lee Amphitheater.
 It’s old in a good way.
 Fans are close to the action and can appreciate the sport without too much else getting in the way.

 Lee Amphitheater was selected as one of college basketball’s historic venues by ESPN The Magazine in 2011.

 Another point is given for the excellent food scene of New Haven.
 It’s almost a requirement to sample some pizza either before or after the game.
 But cuisine from almost any country is readily available.
-New Haven is one of the first planned cities in the US founded by English Puritans in 1638 and established in 1640.
+New Haven is one of the first planned cities in the US, founded by English Puritans in 1638 and established in 1640.

 Final Thoughts